codurance/site/src/_posts/2019-02-21-state-of-the-art-jenkins-github-docker.md

 ## The Jenkins setup

 Jenkins needs access to GitHub.
-To do that create a username & password credential in Jenkins, using a new GitHub personal token as the password.
-More details on https://support.cloudbees.com/hc/en-us/articles/224543927
+What worked in my case was to create a username & password credential, in Jenkins, using a new GitHub personal token as the password.
+YMMV.
+I found a detailed explanation on the [CloudBees knowledge base](https://support.cloudbees.com/hc/en-us/articles/224543927)

 Having configured the credentials it is time to create a new Multibranch Pipeline.